TN 43 (06-24)

 In certain circumstances, we may approve a PASS but defer a decision on certain PASS items or services until a later date.
 This will occur only for those items the individual needs after completing one or more milestones.
 Deferring a decision on an expense is a way of ensuring the individual's need for that item.
 Additionally, deferral protects the person from the risk of prematurely contracting for an item or service and being unable to fulfill the terms of the agreement if the PASS stops before the item or service has been paid.

-Joe's VR counselor and doctor have confirmed that Joe's goal is feasible and that his plan for achieving it is realistic.
+Joe's VR counselor and doctor have confirmed that Joe's goal is feasible and that their plan for achieving it is realistic.
 Joe also submits a letter from the local Chamber of Commerce attesting to the likelihood of Joe's business succeeding.

 Joe obtains the license in May 2001.
 As a result, the PASS specialist allows the deferred expenses.